The Core Beliefs of the Episcopal Church

 Episcopalians endorse the Apostle's and Nicene Creeds of the Early Church as essential statements of faith.
 The Book of Common Prayer provides our standard guide for Worship.

 We are called Episcopalians because our church governance recognizes the diocese as the primary governing unit.
-A diocese is presided over by a bishop, who derives his name from the Greek word "episcopos", meaning "a superintendent who rules and tends the flock of God".
-The suffix "ian" denotes belonging to a group.
-Thus, the title Episcopalian literally means "belonging to a group headed by an episcopos."
+A diocese is presided over by a bishop, who derives their name from the Greek word "episcopos", meaning "a superintendent who rules and tends the flock of God".

 Our Diocese